Cole, Oklahoma

 Cole is a town in McClain County, Oklahoma, United States.
-The population was 555 at the 2010 census.
+The population was 624 at the 2020 census, up from 555 in 2010.

 History

 Cole was founded on 10 acre of land donated by Mrs. A. E. Cunningham and Judge Presley Cole.
-The town was named Cole after it was decided Cunningham was too long a name.
+The town was named "Cole" after it was decided "Cunningham" was too long a name.
 Cole's first post office, created in 1912, was in the Cunningham home, though it was moved later to Read's General Merchandise Store.

+The community was hit by an EF3 tornado on the evening of April 19, 2023, destroying multiple houses and killing two people.